SamBumgardner/Intro-To-Video-Game-Development/about_our_class.md

 ## Example Name
 Hello, I'm Example Name.
 I like to go sailing on the weekends, but my true passion is collecting dryer lint.

+##Sky Ludwig
+Hello there, my name is Sky.
+I like cars, video games, and football.